muddygs/joomla-claw-admin/modules/mod_claw_tabferret/README.md

 ```

-Probably other classes to adjust, but that was the baseline I needed.
+Probably other classes to adjust, but that was the baseline needed.
 Adjust as you like and add to your favorite css file.

+# License

+GNU General Public License version 2 or later; see LICENSE.txt for com_claw package